TheAwiteb/qrCodeBot/README.md

 <b>to convert text to sticker QR Code send this command to bot:</b>

     /qr s This text will be converted

+<b>to extracting the content of the QR code from image</b>
+> add this command to caption of image

+    /qr

 ## LICENSE
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)